 Rapunzel: Her story is similar to Cinderella’s, in that escape was a high priority for her.
 But I don’t think she craved it as much or far as long as Cinderella did.
 Mother Gothel was a top-notch emotional abuser that convinced Rapunzel that she couldn’t survive the world outside.
 There was a part of her that subconsciously remembered her roots, but not in great detail.
 It takes a really long time for her to discover that she is a princess, but she’s happy to be home once she does.
 For this reason I rank Rapunzel = princess positive.

 Merida: Talk about not caring about her royal station!
 This lassie just wants to be free.
 She’s all about riding her horse, shooting her arrows, following fairies, and NOT being the perfect princess that she’s expected to be.
 She could have doubled her royal realm by marrying the son of another clan king/chieftain, but she had exactly zero interest in that.
 Merida would probably be much more open to the idea of being a princess if she could just be herself.
 But for the majority of the movie, Merida definitely = princess avoidant.

 Moana: In the beginning, girl just wants the water!
 Give her that ocean breeze and wet feet and she will be fine.
 But as she matures, she realizes that her people need her.
 She takes on a huge endeavor and saves the day!
 So she’s princess positive, but on her own terms.

 Cinderella – Most Interested

-According to my observations, Cinderella and Rapunzel are the only princesses that are actually positive about the title.
+According to my observations, Cinderella, Rapunzel, and Moana are the only princesses that are actually positive about the title.
 Of the lot, Cinderella is the only one who took active steps with the specific goal of potentially achieving the princess lifestyle.
 She knew what she wanted and she made it happen!
 She’s a pro-active princess.